hildjj/edn-literal/draft-ietf-cbor-edn-literals.md

 defines the "dt" and "ip" extensions.
 {{stand-in}} defines mechanisms
-for dealing with unknown application-oriented literals and deliberately elided information, followed by the conventional Sections for
+for dealing with unknown application-oriented literals and deliberately elided information.
+{{grammars}} gives the formal syntax of EDN in ABNF, with explanations for some features of and additions to this syntax, as an overall grammar ({{grammar}}) and specific grammars for the content of app-string and byte-string literals ({{app-grammars}}).
+This is followed by the conventional sections for
 {{<<sec-iana}} ({{<sec-iana}}),
 {{<<seccons}} ({{<seccons}}),
 and References ({{<sec-normative-references}}, {{<sec-informative-references}}).
-The normative {{grammars}} gives the formal syntax of EDN in ABNF, with explanations for some features of and additions to this syntax, as an overall grammar ({{grammar}}) and specific grammars for the content of app-string and byte-string literals ({{app-grammars}}).
-An informative comparison of EDN with CDDL follows in {{edn-and-cddl}}.
+An informational comparison of EDN with CDDL follows in {{edn-and-cddl}}.

 ## Terminology